 Children with Cerebral Palsy: A Parent's Guide

 Author: Elaine Geralis

 The future is brighter then ever for children with cerebral palsy -- the most common developmental disability among young people today.
 With advances in medicine, early intervention, and therapy, these children can maximise their potential and lead healthy, rewarding lives.
-But perhaps the most important influence of all comes from parents who provide constant support and encouragement.
-This is essential reading for all parents who want to learn about cerebral palsy and how it will affect their child and family.
+But perhaps the most important influence of all comes from families who provide constant support and encouragement.
+This is essential reading for all families who want to learn about cerebral palsy and how it will affect their child and family.